autowarefoundation/autoware-documentation/docs/installation/installation-ade.md

 <version>
 ```

-# Setup ADE home and project checkout {#installation-and-development-setup-ade-home-and-project-checkout}
+## Setup ADE home and project checkout

 ADE needs a directory on the host machine which is mounted as the user's
 home directory within the container.
 The directory is populated with
 dotfiles, and must be different than the user's home directory
-*outside* of the container.
+_outside_ of the container.
 In the event ADE is used for multiple, projects it
 is recommended to use dedicated `adehome` directories for each project.

 ADE looks for a directory containing a file named `.adehome`